 Once your highlights and lowlights are applied in the correct areas of your face, it is time to begin blending.
 Use a round brush with short hairs in a light circular motion, blending from the nose area outwards.
 It is important to blend evenly and efficiently with the same amount of pressure.
 Make sure you keep blending even if you feel like you are overdoing it.

-- Once your template is blended in with each brush, go over your face with a translucent powder, to set the color in place
+Once your template is all blended in, go over your face with a big fluffy brush and some loose translucent powder.
+This will set the color in place.

 Practice Makes Perfect